maykinmedia/open-personen/docs/introduction/index.rst

 ============

 Open Personen offers an implementation of the
-`Haal Centraal BRP bevragen API specification`_ and can optionally connect to a `StUF-BG`_ service to retrieve locally stored personal data.
-It can also expose fake data for testing purposes.
+`Haal Centraal BRP bevragen API specification`_ and can connect to a `StUF-BG`_ service to retrieve personal data.
+In addition, Open Personen can simply convert StUF-BG messages to BRP API messages without an actual connection.
+Finally, you can use Open Personen with a testset that you either import or construct yourself via the user interface.

 Open Personen meets the need for several other components to request personal data and to link persons (e.g. to a zaak in the `Open Zaak`_).
-A so-called Profile API is also available where additional, non-authentic, personal data can be stored such as a phone number and an email address.

 The project is designed line with the `Common Ground`_ model and works well with other API's and components in this model.